-Typical ComfortNet wiring will consist of four wires between the indoor unit and outdoor unit and between the indoor unit and thermostat.
-The required wires are: (a) data lines, 1 and 2; (b) thermostat "R" (24 VAC hot) and "C" (24 VAC common).
+Typical Daikin Communicating wiring will consist of two wires between the indoor and outdoor units, four wires between the indoor unit and the thermostat.
+The required wires are: (a) data lines, 1 and 2; (b) thermostat "R' (24 VAC hot) and "C" (24 VAC common).